 - Check your sleeping habits and use of pillows as described above.

 - Buy a gravity inversion table as shown in the video to straighten you out.
 No more osteopath bills, no more pain.

-The exercises and tips given above will help you attain a level of physical consciousness and awareness to treat and cure a stiff neck or shoulder to ease the pain forever.
-For more useful insights, questions, tips and solutions from live case studies similar to yours, please follow the comment thread below.
+The exercises and tips given above will help you attain a level of physical consciousness and awareness to eliminate the stiffness and pain in your neck or shoulder forever.
+For more useful insights, questions, tips, and solutions from live case studies similar to yours, please follow the comment thread below.